strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 The `bin/kafka-reassign-partitions.sh` tool allows you to reassign partitions to different brokers.

-While using the tool, you have to provide it with either of these two JSON files: `topics.json` and `reassignment.json`.
+When using the tool you have to provide it with either of these two JSON files: `topics.json` or `reassignment.json`.
-Wondering what these two JSON files really do?
-Let's talk a bit about them:

-- The `topics.json` basically consists of the topics that we want to reassign or move.
-Based on this JSON file, our tool will generate a proposal `reassignment.json` that we can use directly or modify further.
+- The `topic.json` basically consists of the topics that we want to reassign or move.
+Based on this JSON file, the reassignment script will generate a proposal (`reassignment.json`) that we can use directly or modify further.

 - The `reassignment.json` file is a configuration file that is used during the partition reassignment process.
 The reassignment partition tool will generate a proposal `reassignment.json` file based on a `topics.json` file.
 You can change the `reassignment.json` file as per your requirement and use it.